 Grief is a very

 complicated and seldom understood topic.
-One thing is for certain -- it is an
+One thing is for certain -- it is a

 emotional tornado that leaves a person feeling completely out of control and

-bewildered, no matter how much experience or faith one posesses.
+bewildered, no matter how much experience or faith one possesses.
 One of

-the ways I describe it is as being on a rollercoaster that just keeps going
+the ways I describe it is as being on a runaway rollercoaster that just keeps going

 and going.
 Just when I think it's slowing down and will come to a stop,